mailjet/joomla-mailjet-plugin-apiv3/README.md

 Changelog

+= 3.1.2=
+* Bug fix related to the compatibility of the plugin for v1 and v3 users

 = 3.1.1=
 * The generation of auth token for V1 user has to be executed via CURL, but not only with file_get_contents.